koson/One-stop-repo/esp32.md

 <a class="OAVLIQC-c-g" href="http://www.iotsharing.com/2017/12/how-to-debugging-errors-using-arduino-esp-exception-decoder.html">Demo 38: How to decode error/exception "CPU halted" of ESP on Arduino</a><a href="http://www.iotsharing.com/2017/12/how-to-debugging-errors-using-arduino-esp-exception-decoder.html">&nbsp;</a>

-<a href="http://www.iotsharing.com/2018/01/esp32-multipart-upload-file-and-download-via-http.html">Demo 39: Demo 39: ESP multipart upload a file and download a file via HTTP</a>
+<a href="http://www.iotsharing.com/2018/01/esp32-multipart-upload-file-and-download-via-http.html">Demo 39: ESP multipart upload a file and download a file via HTTP</a>

 <a href="http://www.iotsharing.com/2018/01/create-facebook-messenger-chatbot-monitoring-controlling-devices-raspberrypi-esp32-8266.html">Demo 40: Create a Facebook Messenger chat bot for monitoring and controlling home devices using Raspberry/Orange Pi and ESP32/8266</a>